Not all born in American Samoa want US citizenship

-“Basically, what it comes down to is freedom — the freedom to own communal land,” said Ilaoa, 66, a retired Marine Corps sergeant major now living in Hawaii.
+“Basically, what it comes down to is freedom — the freedom to own communal land,” said Ilaoa, 66, a retired Marine Corps sergeant major who works at the American Samoa government’s office in Hawaii.

 In December, U.S. District Judge Clark Waddoups sided with three people from American Samoa who live in Utah and sued to be recognized as citizens.
 The judge ruled the Utah residents are entitled to birthright citizenship under the 14th Amendment.
 He then put his ruling on hold pending appeal.

 The U.S. government, which argues automatic citizenship should be a decision for Congress, filed an appeal Friday.
-The American Samoa government is also expected to appeal and has until Monday to do so.
+The American Samoa government filed its notice of appeal Monday, said Michael Williams, a Washington, D.C., lawyer representing the territory in challenging the lawsuit.

+“We look forward to showing the Court of Appeals that Judge Waddoup’s decision is incorrect as a matter of law and needlessly dismissive of Samoan’s self-determination rights,” he said in a statement.

 American Samoa is the only U.S. territory where residents have no birthright claim to citizenship.
 Instead, those born in the cluster of islands some 2,600 miles (4,184 kilometers) southwest of Hawaii are granted “U.S. national” status, meaning they can’t vote for U.S. president, run for office outside American Samoa or apply for certain jobs.
 The only federal election they can cast a vote in is the race for American Samoa’s nonvoting U.S. House seat.